 Out of the many hardwoods, teak has always been a top choice of material for outdoor furniture.
-Prized not only for its yellow gold color that goes well with any type of design, but also for its known durability.
+Prized not only for its yellow-gold color that goes well with any design, but it's also for its known durability.
 Teak has a naturally high oil content that makes it resistant to termites and pests as well as rot due to moisture.
-It's the same qualities that have made it the main material used for boat building dating back to 2,000 years which is a proof of its durability.
+It's the same qualities that have made it the material used for boat building dating back to 2,000 years, which is proof of its durability.

-If you're new to using teak furniture, here are some things to know about this strong wood and how to clean and care for it should you decide to buy teak outdoor furniture.
+If you're new to using teak furniture, here are some things to know about this durable wood and how to clean and care for it should you decide to buy teak outdoor furniture.

-The qualities of teak that is prized for are the same qualities that hike up the price of this beautiful wood.
-The good thing is aside from its durability, teak furniture is a timeless classic that can be used for many years to come.
-In fact, it’s such a classic addition to a home that it's often passed down for generations.
+The qualities of teak that make it costs are the same qualities that hike up the price of this beautiful wood.
+Aside from being durable, teak furniture is a timeless piece that can endure several years of usage.
+It's such a classic addition to a home that it's often passed down for generations.
 This is one hand-me-down that only gets better with age.

-The high demand for teak has caused deforestation in many parts of South and Southeast Asia so most teak furniture manufacturers have resulted in getting their timber from teak plantations.
-Teak's popularity has led growth in sustainable plantations.
-Although there is a belief that timber from older teak trees is better in terms of quality, plantation-grown teak is just as best.
+The high demand for teak has caused deforestation in many parts of South and Southeast Asia, so most teak furniture manufacturers have resulted in getting their timber from teak plantations.
+Teak's popularity has led to growth in sustainable farms.
+Although there is a belief that wood from older teak trees is better in terms of quality, plantation-grown teak is just as best.

 For really severe stains, you may need to sand the surface gently with a fine to medium sandpaper.
 This may require polishing and sealing after sanding.
 Always ask your local manufacturer on what easy to find cleaning solutions they can recommend to maintain their teak furniture.